-Several studies have shown that acupuncture may be beneficial in preparing a woman for birth and in promoting a more efficient labour.
+Several studies have shown that acupuncture may.
 Our clinical experience shows that the ideal way to prepare for birth is to seek weekly pre-birth acupuncture treatment and minimise the need for an acupuncture induction.

 Through your acupuncture treatment your practitioner will be able to assess your overall health and vitality going into labour.
 The treatment will be targeted to building your energy, addressing any pre-birth anxiety and relaxing your body for the birth.